liady/react-pure-render-utils/README.md

 }
 ```

-#### High Order Function
+#### High-Order Function

 In version 0.14, React introduced [stateless components](https://medium.com/@joshblack/stateless-components-in-react-0-14-f9798f8b992d#.zbvj2eye3).
 This is a great way to write components as stateless "pure" functions.
-However, there is no way to enforce "pure render" since they don't have lifecycle hooks.<br/>
+However, since they don't have lifecycle hooks, there is no way to enforce "pure render".<br/>
-Using this you can wrap your component in a "purify" high order function in order to guarantee pure render.
+Using this you can wrap your component in a "purify" high-order function, in order to guarantee pure render.

 ```js
 import pureStateless from 'react-pure-render-utils/high-order';